cedudley18/dataviz_finaltopic/updates.md

   I added another year's data to the Shiny and also created a table output that I will continue to edit.

+# April 6 beginning of class

+  I added another year's data to the Shiny and data file.